ktechhydle/mprun_repo/README.md

 - Select Tool:
 	> Select elements by dragging.
 - Pan Tool:
-	> Pan the canvas with the left mouse button with the tool active.
+	> Pan the scene with the left mouse button with the tool active.
 - Path Draw Tool:
 	> Draw paths and shapes with the path tool, use different colors, pen styles and more.
 - Pen Draw Tool: